School district musts develop an affirmative action plan to eliminate discrimination in employment.

 School districts must annually evaluate the athletic program at each building to make sure the boys’ and girls’ programs are comparable.

 School districts must survey students every three years to determine student interest in specific sports.

-Title IX, Section 504, the Americans with Disabilities Act, and state civil rights laws require each school district to designate at least one employee to monitor and coordinate the district’s compliance with these laws.
+Title IX, Section 504, the Americans with Disabilities Act, and state civil rights law require each school district to designate at least one employee to coordinate the district’s compliance with these laws.

 Each school district is reviewed at least once every five years through the Consolidated Program Review.